lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 ![Boot menul](/assets/windows-linux.png)

-These **notes** are meant to help you setup a dual-booting system on a computer running **Windows 10** Professional using BitLocker Device Encryption, Modern Standby (a.k.a.
+These notes are meant to help you setup a **dual-boot**ing system on a computer running **Windows 10** Professional using BitLocker Device Encryption, Modern Standby (a.k.a.
 Fast Boot), and Secure Boot.

 **Linux** installation is covered briefly as we will focus on preserving the Windows pre-boot UEFI environment in such a setup.